简介:

 Conclusions

-What techniques are used in this study?
+What cells are used for transfection in this method?